Independent Domestic Violence Advisor (MARAC)

 ✨Tip Number 1

-Familiarise yourself with the specific challenges faced by women experiencing domestic violence.
-Understanding the nuances of their experiences will help you connect better during interviews and demonstrate your commitment to the cause.
+Familiarise yourself with the specific challenges faced by women experiencing domestic violence in your area.
+Understanding local resources and support systems will not only enhance your knowledge but also demonstrate your commitment to the role during any discussions.

 ✨Tip Number 2

-Network with professionals in the field of domestic violence support.
-Attend relevant workshops or seminars to meet people who work in similar roles, as they can provide insights and potentially refer you to opportunities within organisations like ours.
+Network with professionals already working in domestic violence support services.
+Attend relevant workshops or seminars to connect with others in the field, as these relationships can provide valuable insights and potentially lead to recommendations.

 ✨Tip Number 3